-IFBA Food Assistance Hotline
+IFBA SNAP Hotline

-Mobile Access Points.
-Mobile Access Points will be wireless enabled netbooks or laptops, and portable scanners traveling with an employee of IFBA to targeted emergency feeding sites.
-The sites will be chosen based on community need, and the lack of a full time Department of Human Service (DHS) office in the county.
-While at the site, the trained IFBA SNAP Outreach Worker will assist individuals in accessing the DHS Online Application for State of Iowa Services (OASIS) website.
+Mobile Access Points are wireless enabled netbooks or laptops with a food bank outreach specialist or employee at targeted emergency feeding sites.
+The sites are chosen based on community need, and the lack of a full time Department of Human Service (DHS) office in the county.
+While at the site, the trained IFBA SNAP Outreach Specialist will assist individuals in accessing the DHS Online Application for State of Iowa Services (OASIS) website.
 OASIS is an online joint application for SNAP and other funding sources for needy individuals.

 Partners and Funders